Did you pay attention to the news during the 2016 election cycle?

 But you can limit the damage and prevent any future breaches of that info by following the steps listed below…

 First, log into your Facebook account and change the default privacy level of your Facebook posts from “Public” to “Friends”.
-This post explains how to do that.

 Next, set the privacy level of your phone number, birth date and email address on your “About” page to “Only Me”.